-- (1) Despite rule 1.12, a data holder of energy sector data, other than the AER and the Victorian agency, is not required to provide a product data request service. - (2) However, if a retailer chooses to provide an online service that can be used to make product data requests: - (a) the service must comply with rule 1.12 (that is, it must be a product data request service); and
+- (1) Despite rule 1.12, a data holder of energy sector data, other than the AER and the Victorian agency, is not required to provide a product data request service. - (2) However, if such a data holder chooses to provide an online service that can be used to make product data requests, the service must comply with rule 1.12.